A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-This means that the product of all the prime numbers between $x/e$ and $x$ is bounded from below by $(x/e)^{x / (3 \ln x)}$.
-Unfortunately, this value is doubly exponential in the input size of $\lceil\log x\rceil$ and a representation of this value would require exponentially many bits in the input size.
+Claim~\ref{claim1} means that the product of all the prime numbers between $x/e$ and $x$ is bounded from below by $(x/e)^{x / (3 \ln x)}$.
+This value is doubly exponential in the input size of $\lceil\log x\rceil$ and a representation of this value would require exponentially many bits in the input size.
 Note that the result computed by a conventional counting problem or a counting problem using integer weights can always be represented using only polynomially many bits in the input size.
 Hence, a polynomial reduction between these classes cannot exist in general.
-This result is summarized in the following theorem.

-\begin{theorem} $\WCPQs$ is \textbf{not} $\SharpP$-equivalent and is {\bf not} a subset of $\text{FP}^{\SharpP}$. \end{theorem} \begin{proof} Any problem in a $\SharpP$-equivalent class, or in $\text{FP}^{\SharpP}$, has output size bounded by a polynomial of the input size. $\WCPQs$ contains problems which do not have bounded output size, so the result follows. \end{proof}
+In conclusion, any problem in a $\SharpP$-equivalent class, or in $\FP^{\SharpP}$, has output size bounded by a polynomial of the input size. $\WCPQs$ contains problems which do not have such bounded output size, so the result follows. \end{proof}